Spontaneous scalarization: Neutron star scalarization

-The I-Love-Q relations for scalarized \ns{s} were studied in slow~\cite{Pani:2014jra} and rapid~\cite{Doneva:2014faa} rotation, including the case of massive scalar fields~\cite{Hu:2021tyw,Doneva:2016xmf}.
-In Fig.~\ref{fig:NS_STT_ILoveQ} we show the relation between the normalized moment of inertia $\bar{I}$ and quadrupole moment $\bar{Q}$ for sequences of scalarized \ns{s} with fixed rotational parameter $\alpha=M\Omega/2\pi$ is given in.
-We see that for small absolute values of $\beta$, e.g., $\beta_0=-4.5$, the deviations from \gr are practically negligible for slow rotation (e.g.,~$\alpha=0.32$) while they are enhanced by rapid rotation.
-As we already saw, massive scalar fields allow much smaller values $\beta_0$, while remaining consistent with observations.
+The I-Love-Q relations for scalarized \ns{s} were studied in slow~\cite{Pani:2014jra} and rapid rotations~\cite{Doneva:2014faa}, including the case of massive scalar fields~\cite{Hu:2021tyw,Doneva:2016xmf}.
+In Fig.~\ref{fig:NS_STT_ILoveQ} we show the relation between the normalized moment of inertia $\bar{I}$ and the quadrupole moment $\bar{Q}$ for sequences of scalarized \ns{s} with a fixed rotational parameter $\alpha=M\Omega/2\pi$.
+We see that for small absolute values of $\beta$, for example, $\beta_0=-4.5$, the deviations from \gr are practically negligible for slow rotation (such as $\alpha=0.32$) while they are enhanced by rapid rotation.
+As we have seen, massive scalar fields allow for much smaller values $\beta_0$ while remaining consistent with observations.
 Hence, these scalarization models allow for larger differences between the scalarized \ns universal relations and the \gr ones~\cite{Doneva:2016xmf}.

-The moment of inertia $I$ and the quadrupole moment $Q$ are among the leading order multipole moments in the asymptotic expansion of the metric functions at infinity.
-There are infinitely many other higher order multipole moments, though, and it is interesting to explore whether similar universal relations hold for them.
-This was first addressed in \gr~\cite{Pappas:2013naa,Yagi:2014bxa} where such universal relations were derived for the higher multipole moments when proper normalization is applied. \textcite{Pappas:2014gca} and \textcite{Pappas:2018csu} extended these results to scalarized \ns{s}.
-This required the generalization of the multipole moment formalism of~\textcite{Geroch:1970cd,Hansen:1974zz} to scalar-tensor gravity. \textcite{Pappas:2018csu} showed that future observations of \qpos of low-mass x-ray binaries can, in principle, be used can be measure different \ns properties and tell apart different gravity.
+The moment of inertia $I$ and the quadrupole moment $Q$ are among the leading-order multipole moments in the asymptotic expansion of the metric functions at infinity.
+There are infinitely many other higher-order multipole moments, however, and it is interesting to explore whether similar universal relations hold for them.
+This was first addressed in \gr~\cite{Pappas:2013naa,Yagi:2014bxa}, where such universal relations were derived for the higher multipole moments when proper normalization was applied. \textcite{Pappas:2014gca} and \textcite{Pappas:2018csu} extended these results to scalarized \ns{s}.
+This required the generalization of the multipole moment formalism of~\textcite{Geroch:1970cd,Hansen:1974zz} to scalar-tensor gravity. \textcite{Pappas:2018csu} showed that future observations of \qpos of low-mass x-ray binaries can in principle be used to measure different \ns properties and distinguish different gravity theories.